Chapter 2: Structure

 5. Rotate facilitation to build shared ownership

-7. Async standups work great for distributed teams across timezones
+7. Async standups work well for distributed teams across timezones